christiantomato/Tomat0-Compiler/README.md

 ## Compiling Tomat0 Source Code:

 ### Dependencies
-You must have an ARM64 CPU - x86-64 assembly is not generated.
+You must have an ARM64 CPU. x86-64 assembly is not generated.

 ### Instructions
 1. Clone Repo